 All transaction fees earned in connection with our investments are recognized as fee income and are generally non-recurring.
-Such fees typically include fees for services, including administrative, structuring and advisory services, provided to portfolio companies.
+Such fees typically include fees for services, including structuring and advisory services, provided to portfolio companies.
 We recognize income from fees for providing such structuring and advisory services when the services are rendered or the transactions are completed.

-For the year ended December 31, 2023, the period from April 1, 2022 through December 31, 2022 and the year ended March 31, 2022, the Company earned \$196,251, \$410,000 and \$0, respectively, in fee income.
+For the period from April 1, 2022 through December 31, 2022, the year ended March 31, 2022 and the period from January 25, 2021 (Inception) through March 31, 2021, \$410,000, \$0 and \$0, respectively were included in fee income.